Generic Torelli and local Schottky theorems for Jacobian elliptic surfaces

-In this paper we consider the stacks $\sse$ and $\tsje$ of simple and Jacobian elliptic surfaces $f:X\to C$.
-We also consider the stack $\sje$ whose objects are the relative canonical models of surfaces in $\tsje$; given $f:X\to C$ in $\tsje$, the relative canonical model is obtained by contracting all vertical $(-2)$-curves in $\X$ that are disjoint from the given section.
+In this paper the things of primary concern are the stacks $\sse$ and $\tsje$ of simple and Jacobian elliptic surfaces $f:X\to C$ that are smooth and relatively minimal.
+We also consider the stack $\sje$ whose objects are the relative canonical models of surfaces in $\tsje$; given $f:X\to C$ in $\tsje$ the relative canonical model is obtained by contracting all vertical $(-2)$-curves in $\X$ that are disjoint from the given section.
 There is an obvious morphism $\tsje\to\sje$ that is a bijection on geometric points.
 At the level of miniversal deformation spaces, this morphism can be described by taking the geometric quotient by an action of the relevant Weyl group, as was shown by Artin and Brieskorn.

 We shall say that a surface $X$ in $\sse$ is \emph{general} if its $j$-invariant $C\to\P^1_j$ is non-constant and its singular fibres are all of type $I_1$.
 We let $\sse^{gen}$ and $\sje^{gen}$ denote the stacks of general simple surfaces and general Jacobian surfaces; these are open substacks of $\sse$ and $\tsje$.
 Note that $\sje^{gen}$ maps isomorphically to its image in $\sje$ so is also naturally an open substack of $\sje$.
-Then to give a point in $\sse^{gen}$ is equivalent to giving a classifying morphism $F:C\to\bsM_1$ that is unramified over $j=\infty$.
+Then to give a point in $\sse^{gen}$ is equivalent to giving a classifying morphism $F:C\to\bsM_1$ that is non-constant and unramified over $j=\infty$.
 The stack $\bsM_1$ is not the same as the stack $\bsell$ of stable generalized elliptic curves; these stacks will be discussed in more detail in Section \ref{2}.
-Giving a point in $\sje^{gen}$ is equivalent to giving a morphism $\phi:C\to\bsell$ that is unramified over $j=\infty$.
+Giving a point in $\sje^{gen}$ is equivalent to giving a morphism $\phi:C\to\bsell$ that is non-constant over the $j$-line and unramified over $j=\infty$.